 Ultimately, how retailers adapt to the situation will be formative for their long-term customer relationships.
 Coming out of this period, customers will not remember the first brand to email them about a sale.
 But they will remember those that made their, or their communities’, lives a little easier.
 According to Gartner, “COVID-19 and economic shock are a defining moment for you as an executive leader.
 Customers will remember how you help them, or fail to help them, for years to come.”1 Retailers can, and should, take note, that there is still time for action, and the opportunity to connect to customers has never been greater, or more valuable, than today.

-Sonja Kotrotsos will be speaking further about the secrets to the modern retail experience in our joint webinar with commercetools on May 26.
-You can read more about it and register here: Popping the Hood on Modern Commerce: The technology you need to be a true omnichannel retailer.
+Sonja Kotrotsos spoke about the secrets to the modern retail experience in our joint webinar with commercetools.
+You can read more about it and view here: Popping the Hood on Modern Commerce: The technology you need to be a true omnichannel retailer.

 1. Gartner, “COVID-19: Take Immediate Action to Help Customers,” Kristin Moyer, Hung LeHong, Rui Zhang, 30 March 2020.
 (Gartner subscription required)